Identify treatment effect patterns for personalised decisions

 \section{Introduction}

-We propose and study a new problem of identifying the \emph{Treatment Effect Patterns} which indicate the contexts or subpopulations where a treatment has significant effects.
-For example, from census data, we may discover the treatment effect patterns showing that only for some subpopluations with certain career goals, college education (the \emph{treatment}) has significant effects on their incomes (the \emph{outcome}), i.e. college education can \emph{change} their income situations.
-Such patterns are useful for making personalised decisions on whether attending college or not based on one's career goal.
-Treatment effect patterns also can be used in many other areas for personalised decisions.
-For example, in medicine, chemotherapy is a common cancer treatment, but it is not suitable for all patients.
-Patterns indicating the types of patients who are mostly affected by chemotherapy will be helpful for personalised medicine.
-For marketing, a pattern indicating a type of customers who will buy a certain product due to a promotion (treatment) will assist with personalised marketing.
+We study the problem of identifying the \emph{Treatment effect patterns (TEPs)} which specify subgroups where a treatment has a significant effect on the outcome.
+For example, chemotherapy is a common cancer treatment, but it is not suitable for all patients.
+Finding TEPs indicating the types of patients who are benefited (or least benefited) from chemotherapy treatment will be helpful for personalised medicine.
+For personalised marketing, it will be helpful to identify TEPs indicating the subgroups of customers who will buy a certain product due to a promotion (treatment).

-Treatment effect patterns are different from the discriminative patterns in data mining literature, e.g. emerging patterns~\cite{emergingPatterns}, contrast sets~\cite{ContrastPatterns} and subgroups~\cite{LocalModelSubgroup,Li-nonredundantSubgroup}.
-Discriminative patterns identify subgroups where the distribution of the outcome is significantly different from that outside the subgroups, and they are used for classification.
-For example, the discriminative pattern (family background = business) identifies a subgroup where the probability of high income is higher than that outside the group.
-Then we can use the pattern to predict if a person has a high income or not.
+TEPs are different from the discriminative patterns in data mining literature, e.g. emerging patterns~\cite{emergingPatterns}, contrast sets~\cite{ContrastPatterns} and subgroups~\cite{LocalModelSubgroup,Li-nonredundantSubgroup}.
+Discriminative patterns specify subgroups where the distribution of the outcome is significantly different from that outside the subgroups, and they are used for classification.
+For example, the discriminative pattern: \{family background = business\} defines a subgroup where the probability of high income (an outcome for illustration only) is larger than that outside the group.
+The pattern can be used to predict if a person has a high income or not.